 Have you fully defined your startup business idea and confirmed that it is feasible?
 This is “top of mind” for business entrepreneurs who are serious about

 My first suggestion today is don’t skip this step in starting a business.
-You owe it yourself to take this step seriously.
+You owe it to yourself to take this step seriously.
 If you already have skills and experience in the industry you’re planning to enter, you may think this step is unnecessary.

 However, being an employee in an industry or excelling at a hobby is very different from starting a business in that industry or turning that hobby into a